llucbrell/audrey2/readme.md

 Audrey it's build as a nodeJS module, precisely as an clousure object factory.
 In that way, Audrey doesn't inffer in the code of your app.

+Version 1 is now deprecated.

+Version two of Audrey introduce the concepts of seed and scions.
+In that way, now audrey-two is **more flexible and customizable**.

 ## What it does?

 Feed Audrey with object errors and data extracted from your command actions.
 This carnivorous plant get charge of the output console display and give to your users a little of sugar rather than only an ugly output option.